IMISE/3LGM2-Tool/IHE/Analylsis of 3LGM² models.md

 Proceeding with one of these analysis will generate an output containing:

-* Analysis option: which redundancy analysis was chosen
+* Analysis option (which redundancy analysis was chosen)

-* Not dispensable systems: which systems are essential
+* Not dispensable systems

-* Equivalent and only 1 time needed:
+* Equivalent and only 1 time needed

-* Potentially replaceable: which systems can be replaced
+* Potentially replaceable

-* Redundancy Rate:
+* Redundancy Rate

-* Not connected: systems that aren't connected
+* Not connected (systems)

 #### Redundancy of Functions regarding Application component configurations ####